The particle surface of spinning test particles: Pole-dipole particle

-Using the condition that $v^c\nabla_c(p^av^b\nabla_b p_a)=0$, one can get the ISCO of the pole-dipole particle in static spherical symmetric spacetime.

-Here, we make a summary of this section: In this section, we illustrated the equivalence between the effective potential method and the quasi-local definition in the study of the circular orbits of a pole-dipole particle in the general static spherical symmetric spacetimes.
+Here, we make a summary of this section: In this section, we give definition 2, which is a direct generalization of definition 1, to study the circular orbits of a pole-dipole particle, and illustrated its equivalence with the effective potential method in the general static spherical symmetric spacetimes.

 (1).
-The condition $V_{\mathrm{eff}}=E$ is equivalent to
+The condition $dr/dt=0$ is equivalent to

 (2).
 The condition $dV_{\mathrm{eff}}/dr=0$ is equivalent to